Mossmorran staff going through a ‘difficult time’, says PM

 Prime Minister Sir Keir Starmer has said workers at a Fife plant threatened with closure are going through a “difficult time” after its owner accused the UK Government of “undermining” the business.

-ExxonMobil announced on Tuesday it would shutter the Fife Ethylene Plant at Mossmorran in February, with more than 400 jobs put at risk.
+ExxonMobil announced on Tuesday it will shut the Fife Ethylene Plant at Mossmorran in February, with more than 400 jobs put at risk.

-Speaking in the Commons on Wednesday, the Prime Minister claimed the plant was losing £1 million per week.
+Speaking in the Commons on Wednesday, the Prime Minister claimed the plant is losing £1 million per week.

 He said there are “four keys to success” in the sector – a cheap and abundant supply of ethane, along with low-cost operations, good market prices for ethylene and a skilled workforce.